manuelholz/manuelholz.github.io/_pages/about.md

 Hi there!
 I'm Manuel, I'm a PostDoc Social Scientist at Chemnitz University of Technology.
 I love using complicated statistical models for causal inference, but also analyzing Tweets, Online Forums, Wikipedia pages, Telegram Channels using computational methods.

+I teach introductory seminars on social data analysis in R (back then also in STATA) and currently work on a handbook for data visualization in R (Springer Nature).

-When I'm not apologizing to my CPU for trying to fine-tune a transformer model, I enjoy cooking (especially southeast asian, mexican and mediterranean dishes), lifting weights and spend time with the family
+When I'm not apologizing to my CPU for trying to fine-tune a transformer model, I enjoy cooking (especially southeast asian, mexican and mediterranean dishes), lifting weights and spending time with the family.

 ## 🧠 My Research Interests